JAMES L. CUNNINGHAM, JR.

 CEO, Partner, Certified Specialist – Estate, Trust, and Probate Law CunninghamLegal

-You might say that two themes define Jim Cunningham’s life: the law and California.
+You might say that three themes define Jim Cunningham’s life: family, the law, and California.

 As a second-generation California attorney now in his third decade of practice, Jim Cunningham and the firm he founded have helped thousands of families and individuals plan their estates—and preserve their legacies.
 Certified by the State Bar of California’s Board of Specialization as a Specialist in Estate Planning, Trust, and Probate Law, Jim holds a Bachelor of Arts in History from the University of California at Santa Cruz and a Juris Doctor from Whittier College of Law.

 A good attorney will de-escalate and resolve issues so they don’t drive families apart.